rharkor/next-boilerplate/README.md

 > git config core.hooksPath .git-hooks
 > ```

-1. Install the dependencies:
+4. Install the updated dependencies:

 ```bash
 npm install
 ```

-4. Run the development server:
+5. Run the development server:

 ```bash
 npm run dev
 ```

-5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+6. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## 🗄️ Monorepo packages